mariekrulovva/libft/README.md

 Libft autorized | n/a
 Description | Write your own library: a collection of functions that will be a useful tool for your cursus.

+#### Technical considerations

+* Declaring global variables is forbidden.
+* If you need helper functions to split a more complex function, define them as static functions.
+This way, their scope will be limited to the appropriate file.
+* Place all your files at the root of your repository.
+* Turning in unused files is forbidden.
+* Every .c files must compile with the flags -Wall -Wextra -Werror.
+* You must use the command ar to create your library.
+Using the libtool command is forbidden.
+* Your libft.a has to be created at the root of your repository.
 ____
 ### List functions
 | Part 1  | Part 2 | Bonus |